kklimas/employee-tasks-service/README.md

 # employee-tasks-service
-Spring service for application to manage employees work
+Spring service for application to manage employees work - work in progress...